Department of Housing & Residential Life

 Summer housing is open and subject to availability, for summer interns who participate in a structured internship, employment or supervised research position in the Boston area.
 Northeastern reserves the right to confirm the summer intern’s eligibility.
 The summer intern must be 18 years of age by date of check-in.

 For summer interns, housing is available on a weekly basis beginning May 24, 2015 and ending August 15, 2015.
 There is a 4 week minimum stay required.

 All housing and service fees must be made in full, via credit card or check, by the date stated in the housing confirmation email Northeastern University will send to the summer intern, after receipt of application.
 If payment is not made in full by this date, the intern’s housing assignment may be released.

 - 61 days or more before scheduled arrival: 100% refunded

 - 31-60 days before scheduled arrival: 50% refunded

 - 15-30 days before scheduled arrival: 25% refunded

 - Less than 14 days before scheduled arrival: No refund

-*The deposit is non-refundable unless an applicant is deemed ineligible or if Northeastern is unable to accommodate applicant’s first or second housing option.
+*The down payment is non-refundable unless an applicant is deemed ineligible or if Northeastern is unable to accommodate applicant’s first or second housing option.

 All housing cancellations must be made in writing or by e-mail to firstname.lastname@example.org.
 Phone cancellations will not be honored.
-Any deposit made is forfeit upon cancellation.
+Any down payment made is forfeit upon cancellation.